Nicolas Goubert, brand category manager, Michelin North America talks about Michelin Pilot Sport AS Plus with a 45,000-mile warranty

 These tires are mixable, only in pairs, only when you put Pilot Plus on the rear axle.

 “The Michelin Pilot Sport A/S Plus tire provides everything a driving enthusiast needs in a tire,” said Nicolas Goubert, brand category manager, Michelin North America.
-“The improvements made on the new Pilot Sport A/S Plus tire allows for greater performance in dry and wet conditions, while still maintaining it’s capabilities in snow.”
+“The improvements made on the new Pilot Sport A/S Plus tire allows for greater performance in dry and wet conditions, while still maintaining its capabilities in the snow.”

 Michelin Pilot Sport A/S ZP’s major competitors are Bridgestone Potenza RE960AS Pole Position and Goodyear Eagle F1 All Season.
 Tirerack.com rates Bridgestone as better than Michelin, and Goodyear is fifth on the list.